Timbers down Atlanta 2-1; 3rd straight win in playoff fight - KTVZ

 The Timbers were without head coach Giovanni Savarese and defender Eryk Williamson because of yellow card accumulation.
 Portland was coming off a midweek 2-1 victory over Austin.

+“I thought we shut down a very dangerous team,” assistant coach Carlos Llamosa said.

-Atlanta fell to the Philadelphia Union 4-1 on Wednesday.
+Atlanta fell to the Philadelphia Union 4-1 on Wednesday night.
 United has five games left in the regular season.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports